dippy2214/FNAF-Bros-Brawl/README.md

 working on it ourselves, with discussions over the minimal integration where required.
 Later in development, we would work more closely together as we moved to smaller features than the core systems which required more integration and teamwork.

-I was given ownership of the camera system for the game - which had to dynamically resize to fit all players on the screen, work for 1-4 player characters, and not show space outside of the edge of the playable area.
-However, immediately and for for every single member of the group, the first major challenge of this project reared it's head: the skateboard engine.
+I was given ownership of the camera system for the game to start with - which had to dynamically resize to fit all players on the screen, work for 1-4 player characters, and not show space outside of the edge of the playable area.
+However, immediately and for every single member of the group, the first major challenge of this project reared it's head: the skateboard engine.

 For development on this project, and to target the PS5 as a platform, abertay had decided to roll out the skateboard engine, an in house custom made engine to be used as an educational tool.
 Unfortunately for us, we were the first year group to experience skateboard.
 At